gioannides/Gaussian-Adaptive-Attention/README.md

 # Multi-Head Gaussian Adaptive Attention

-GaussianAdaptiveAttention is a PyTorch library providing modules for applying Gaussian adaptive attention mechanisms in neural networks.
+GaussianAdaptiveAttention is a PyTorch library providing modules for applying Gaussian adaptive attention mechanisms that can approximate any Probability Distribution to derive attention weights.
 This library offers a novel approach to enhance neural network models with adaptive attention capabilities, inspired by Gaussian distribution principles.

 ## Features